 10 July 2019.

-Bali was my first taste of the underwater world following a two year diving hiatus and it’s safe to say this beautiful island certainly reignited my long-harboured obsession.
+Scuba diving in Bali was my first foray into the underwater world following a two year hiatus and it’s safe to say this beautiful island certainly reignited my long-harboured obsession.

 Walls of brightly coloured corals, nurseries of tiny, curious fish alongside enormous creatures of the deep, a goldmine of micro critters for those patient enough to look, one of the world’s best wrecks and the unbridled joy of exploring more of our beautiful marine world.